The 2021 NBA playoffs caps-off the 75th season years of the league.

 MORE: A look at the post-MJ Bulls era

-Only six reigning champions have been eliminated in the first round of the playoffs.
+Only seven reigning champions have been eliminated in the first round of the playoffs with the 2020-21 Los Angeles Lakers being the most recent.

 The 1981 Los Angeles Lakers and the 1984 Philadelphia 76ers were victims of two of the biggest upsets in NBA playoff history.
 While the former was stunned 2-1 by the Houston Rockets, who were led by the duo of Moses Malone and Calvin Murphy, the 76ers were shocked by an up-and-coming New Jersey Nets team, 3-2.